What Should I Use For Inclusive Tax Computation?

 You can set up the tax setup and compute the Tax on a transaction, including the item line amount when using the automatic approach.

-This requirement is mainly driven by the tax legislation and the business relationship between the transacting parties, so the tax registration and general data tabs’ tax and tax rate definition, as well as the third party and legal reporting unit tax profiles, provide the option to configure the inclusiveness.
+The tax legislation and the business relationship between transacting parties mainly drive this requirement, so tax registration and general data tabs’ tax and tax rate definition, as well as third-party and legal reporting unit tax profiles, provide the option to configure inclusiveness.

-The inclusivity option is applied to the transaction, and the defined setup is assessed using a hierarchy method in the tax determination process.
+The system then applies the inclusivity option to the transaction and assesses the defined setup using a hierarchy method in the tax determination process.

 Standard noninclusive handling